onedata/onedata-documentation/doc/administering_onedata/onezone_tutorial.md

 ```

 ### Setting up certificates
-Since release 18.02.0, **Onedata** supports automatic certificate management backed by Let's Encrypt.
-To use this option, it is only necessary to enable this feature in **Oneprovider** Docker Compose configuration file (see above) or via GUI.
+Since release 18.02.0-rc10, **Onedata** supports automatic certificate
+management backed by Let's Encrypt.
+To use this option, it is only necessary
+to enable this feature in **Onezone** Docker Compose configuration file (see
+above) or via GUI.

-In order to obtain and install certificates for **Onezone** service manually, modify the Docker Compose file to mount PEM files inside the container using paths listed in [TLS certificate management](./ssl_certificate_management.html).
+If you prefer to obtain and install certificates for **Onezone** service
+manually, modify the Docker Compose file to mount PEM files inside the
+container using paths listed in [TLS certificate management](./ssl_certificate_management.html).

 ### Security and recommended firewall settings
 **Onezone** service requires several ports (`53`,`53/UDP`,`80`,`443`,`9443`) to be opened for proper operation.
 Some of these ports can be limited to internal network, in particular `9443` for **Onepanel** management interface.

 Furthermore, on all nodes of **Onezone** deployment where Couchbase instance is deployed, it exposes several additional ports.
-This means that the Couchbase [security guidelines](should be also followed.https://developer.couchbase.com/documentation/server/4.6/security/security-intro.html) should be also followed.
+This means that the Couchbase [security guidelines](https://developer.couchbase.com/documentation/server/4.6/security/security-intro.html) should be also followed.

 <!--
 ### Load balancing setup